Every Day by David Levithan Book Review

 I liked learning about all the different characters A personified and seeing how A handled the reactions of others to each different body.
 The situation inspires a great deal of empathy.
 A is respectful of each character’s choices, but the different experiences can’t help but color your view of the world.

 Of course I questioned why A has this role, and if there are others like A, etc. But I also was really interested in the story Levithan was trying to tell and not too concerned with the whys.
 Every Day is really gorgeous, thought provoking and special, a little melancholy and intense.
-This is a good choice for fans of Levithan or John Green, and should appeal to young adults and adults of both genders.
+This is a good choice for fans of Levithan or John Green, and should appeal to young adults and adults of both every gender.
 I liked the ending too, but can’t help thinking about what happens next…

 Every Day is in stores Tuesday August 28.
 Hope you check it out!